Hampton Convocation Center – Hampton Pirates

 If you’re looking for a competitive college basketball game, that is what you will find.
 Otherwise, there is not much in terms of extras.

-If you're a fan of Hampton basketball, some of things that I mentioned above may seem unimportant to you.
-If you're a fan of arenas and planning a trip of those that you must get to, the Convocation Center is missing that special something that would put it at or near the top of your list.
+If you’re a fan of Hampton basketball, some of the things that I mentioned above may seem unimportant to you.
+If you’re a fan of arenas and planning a trip of those that you must get to, the Convocation Center is missing that special something that would put it at or near the top of your list.